-Rickenbacker invented the Electric Guitar, the body used Bakelite, not wood.
+It was indeed Rickenbacker that invented the electric guitar and the body used Bakelite, not wood!

 The road leading to the launch of the electric guitar in 1932 is complicated and starts with the attempt of mounting three speakers inside a guitar.

 National Tricone and Dobro

 George Beuchenkamp, John Dopyera and Adolf Richenbacher started producing their collaborate effort, the National Tricone Guitar in 1928.

 The design involved three speakers mounted inside a guitar.
 The aim of the invention was and as always has been since, to make the guitar louder.

 The result of the three men’s creation was that by 1929, the production boosted 50 National Tricone Guitars, mandolins and Ukeleles per day and times were good.

 When the depression hit in 1930, the expensive ‘National’ was not so hot anymore.
 John Dopyera resigned and started to develop a different version of the speaker inside the guitar concept.

 With his further development/inventions, he launched the brand Dobro.
 National Tricones and Dobros go under the common name resonator guitars.